Drury Spotlight: Ann Njoki

 “My mentality when I was coming to college was that no one was going to push me, but my professors have really high expectations of me and they really do care about me," Ann says.
 "They would drop everything to help me out.
 You can’t get that everywhere.”

-Ann describes being shy in high school, but after coming to Drury, she opened up and is fearless to asking questions and being proactive.
+Ann describes being shy in high school.
+However, after coming to Drury, she opened up and is fearless to asking questions and being proactive.
 “Drury has been transformative for me and I’m really grateful for that.”

-Drury maintains a 10:1 student to faculty ratio, and 90 percent of classes have 25 or fewer students, which allows for more personal attention from professors.
+Drury maintains a 10:1 student to faculty ratio, and 90 percent of classes have 25 or fewer students.
+This allows for more personal attention from professors.

 Gaining Professional Experience

 “As an international student there are certain limitations to what we can do, but Drury has provided me with every single opportunity to be successful,” Ann says.

 She has several jobs on campus and is involved with many of Drury’s clubs and professional organizations.
 And says these opportunities have “given me professional experience I’ve never had before.”

 Ann plans on staying in America for graduate school as she continues to explore organization psychology.